yww/PTC/README.md

 - Fill in test name
 - Fill in host and port in needed
 - Specify some critical parameters (like iteration, thread user etc.) by dragging the slider
-- Click save button, test will be executed automaticlly.
+- Click save button, test will be executed automatically.
 ![alt text](/workbench/test.png)
 4. After test status becomes to 'Finished', click log to check the [report](/workbench/dashboard).![alt text](/workbench/report.png)